aiman-al-masoud/deixiscript/docs/thesis/4-common-sense.typ

 After learning how to manipulate those symbols and getting reasonably good at it, one will achieve the ability to deceive an external observer sitting outside of the room regarding one's own knowledge of Chinese.
 But, obviously, knowledge of how to manipulate its syntactic symbols by rote doesn't correspond with true semantic understanding of a language.

-Numerous objections and counter-objections to the argument have been rised since then @chineseroomstan, and there is still no general consensus on the conclusions and validity of the argument @chineseroomstan.
+Numerous objections and counter-objections to the argument have been rised since then, and there is still no general consensus on the conclusions and validity of the argument @sep-chinese-room.
 It is nonetheless a powerful and intuitive case for the idea that what computers are doing when they "think" is fundamentally different from what humans do (or at least, what the writer of this paragraph in his subjective experience does).

 == Symbolic vs Sub-symbolic AI